 Polenta with Lemony Asparagus and Chickpeas

-1 cup polenta (coarse grind, such as Bob’s Red Mill, not instant polenta)
+- 1 cup coarse polenta coarse grind, such as Bob's Red Mill, not instant polenta

 Bring the 2 1/4 cups water and the 2 cups vegetable broth to a boil in a pressure cooker.
 Add the polenta while stirring.
 Stir in the garlic and basil, lock the lid in place, and bring to high pressure.
 Reduce heat but maintain high pressure for 5 minutes.
 Remove from heat and let pressure come down naturally.
 Stir well, salt to taste, and keep warm until ready to serve.
 (No pressure cooker?
 See note below)